usnistgov/ndn-dpdk/appinit/README.md

 `InitEal` initializes DPDK's EAL.
 It is required before calling any other function that depends on DPDK.

-`Launch` and `LaunchRequired` launch an lcore on specified NUMA socket.
+`Launch` and `MustLaunch` launch an lcore on specified NUMA socket.

 **LCoreReservations** type allows reserving lcore(s) for launching later.